Debugging SharePoint Solutions

 By default, when you run a Visual Studio SharePoint application, its features are automatically activated for you on the SharePoint server.
 However, this causes problems when you debug feature event receivers, because when a feature is activated by Visual Studio, it runs in a different process than the debugger.
 This means that some debugging functionality, such as breakpoints, will not work correctly.

 To disable the automatic activation of the feature in SharePoint and allow proper debugging of Feature Event Receivers, set the value of the project's Active Deployment Configuration property to No Activation before debugging.
-Then, after you start to debug your SharePoint application in Visual Studio, manually activate the feature in SharePoint.
-To activate the feature, open the Site Actions menu in SharePoint, choose Site Settings, choose the Manage Site Features link, and then choose the Activate button next to the feature, to continue debugging as normal.
+Then, after your Visual Studio SharePoint application is running, manually activate the feature in SharePoint.
+To do this, click Site Settings on the Site Actions menu in SharePoint, click the Manage Site Features link, and then click the Activate button next to the feature and resume debugging as normal.

 Due to the sometimes complex interactions between the Visual Studio process (devenv.exe), the Visual Studio SharePoint host process (vssphost4.exe), SharePoint, and the WCF layer, diagnosing errors that occur while building, deploying, and so forth can be a challenge.
 To help you resolve such errors, you can enable enhanced debugging information.
 To do this, go to the following registry key in the Windows registry:

 Setting this key value to 1 causes stack trace information to appear in the Output window whenever project system errors occur while you are running in Visual Studio.
-To disable enhanced debugging information, set EnableDiagnostics back to 0, or delete the value.
+To disable enhanced debugging information, set EnableDiagnostics back to 0.

 For more information about other SharePoint registry keys, see Debugging Extensions for the SharePoint Tools in Visual Studio.